tkimenyi/codetour/README.md

 <img width="500px" src="https://user-images.githubusercontent.com/116461/76151723-ca00b580-606c-11ea-9bd5-81c1d9352cef.png" />

-Additionally, you can use the `ctrl+right` / `ctrl+left` (Windows/Linux) and `cmd+right` / `cmd+left` (macOS) keyboard shortcuts to move forwards and backwards in the tour.
+Additionally, you can use the `ctrl+k l` / `ctrl+k j` (Windows/Linux) and `cmd+k l` / `cmd+k j` (macOS) keyboard shortcuts to move forwards and backwards in the tour.
 The `CodeTour` tree view and status bar is also kept in sync with your current tour/step, to help the developer easily understand where they're at in the context of the broader tour.

 <img width="800px" src="https://user-images.githubusercontent.com/116461/76807453-a1319c00-67a1-11ea-9b88-7e448072f33d.gif" />